Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ### Running the generator

-You can run this generator for the entire database or a subset of tables after configuring the database generator parameters.
+You can run this generator for the entire database only.
+If there is no default database connection available, you will be prompted to specify connection properties, and then whether to save the connection as default in the model project.
+You can always edit or reset the default connection in the model project properties.

 :::warning
 The model must contain no objects with fields defined when the generator runs to prevent overwriting any custom changes if you rerun it.
 You may have some services defined though, which are objects with operations but no fields.
 :::

-The generated Xomega files will be automatically added to the project under the folder designated by the *Output Path* property.
+The generated Xomega files will be automatically added to the project under the folder designated by the `dbi:Output/Path` property.

 :::tip
 You can make it output to the project folder, but initially, you may want to consider generating it in some project sub-folder (such as the default `Import/` folder).
 This will allow you to review the generated files, and clean them all easily if you realize that you need to make any adjustments in the database or the configuration, and then rerun the generator.